Business Informatics - Digital Transformation

 Access and application

-The Master’s Programme in Business Informatics – Digital Transformation requires the following qualifications and competencies:
+The Master’s degree programme Business Informatics – Digital Transformation requires the following qualifications or competencies:

-Full equivalence of a prior degree is deemed to be fulfilled if the following subject areas have been completed to an extent of at least 30 ECTS credits, or if these have been completed as additional qualifications:
+Full equivalence of a prior degree is considered fulfilled if the following achievements, amounting to at least 30 ECTS credits, have been completed or acquired as additional qualifications:

 Full equivalence of a prior degree combined with professional experience is recognised if the relevant professional experience amounts to at least 4,500 hours and dates back no more than three years.